clemrouxx/markdown-preprint/example/example.md

 | Yay some text !                                | How about some $m\mathbf{A}t\hat{H}$ ?? |
 | Should the header text be automatically bold ? | Maybe as an option, we'll see.          |
 ^cool-table
 This should function as a caption for this table.
-I have not implemented this yet though.
-Soon !
+Does it now ?

 ## New features